 After sitting or standing for a long time these symptoms can worsen due to increased blood levels and pressure in the veins of your lower body.
 High temperatures can aggravate these symptoms – varicose veins can trouble you more in the summer.

 Early and correct diagnosis of varicose veins is essential to prevent further worsening of venous disease.
-If varicose veins are left untreated, your quality of life can be negatively affected through discomfort and pain, swelling of your legs (edema), and skin changes.
+If varicose veins are left untreated, your quality of life can be negatively affected through discomfort and pain, swelling of your legs (oedema), and skin changes.

 In addition, varicose veins increase the risk for further severe complications such as thrombophlebitis (inflammatory process causing a blood clot to form), deep vein thrombosis (DVT), variceal bleeding, ulceration, and more.